Hiking in the Burren

 Doolin and its surrounding areas are now rated as some of the top places to surf in Europe.
-There are two right-hand reef breaks - Doolin Point and Crab Island, both within twenty minuts walk from the hostel, but be warned, these aren't for the uninitiated!
-Recently, a 40 foot wave was 'discovered' between Doolin and the Cliffs of Moher.
-Named Aileens after it's location Aill na Searach (meaning 'leap of the foals', after the legend of seven fairy horses who met their fate at the spot), it's a tow-in wave for experts only.
+There are two right-hand reef breaks - Doolin Point and Crab Island, both within twenty minutes walk from the hostel, but be warned, these aren't for the uninitiated!
+Recently, a 40-foot wave was 'discovered' between Doolin and the Cliffs of Moher.
+Named Aileens after its location Aill na Searach (meaning 'leap of the foals', after the legend of seven fairy horses who met their fate at the spot), it's a tow-in wave for experts only.
 There are a number of good beach breaks close by in Lahinch, Fanore and Spanish Point.

 As with walking, there are many routes to cycle from the hostel.
 With a little guidance from the Hostel staff, you can plan a day trip that can include the scenic coast, hidden country roads, the best of the Burren landscape and major archaeological sites.
 It's relatively easy to cycle to nearby villages such as Kilfenora, Carren and Ballyvaughan.
 There are now 4 official signposted routes that start and finish right here in Doolin.
 Two go north and two head to the south and vary in length and difficulty.

 Both river fishing and rock angling can be pursued in Doolin.
-Brown trout can be caught in the Aille River, just in front of the hostel.
-Fisherman can rock angle at many points between Doolin and Black Head.
+Brown trout can be caught in the Aille River, just in front of the Hostel.
+Fishermen can rock angle at many points between Doolin and Black Head.
 Common varieties of fish include Wrasse, Mackerel, Sea Bass and Pollock.
 Not far away by car is Lickeen Lake in East Clare, where it is possible to hire a boat for lake fishing.

-From April until October there are two companies operating passenger ferryboats From Doolin pier to the Aran Islands.
+From April until October, passenger ferryboats are available from Doolin pier to the Aran Islands, operated by doolinferry.com/